International-Data-Spaces-Association/IDS-Deployment-Scenarios/Assessment-Criteria.md

 :ballot_box_with_check: Are changes that lead to non-compliance to IDS-Certification addressed in the IDSA Working Groups to be adopted?

-:ballot_box_with_check: Is the deployment scenario permanently available for the participants and does it provide measures to onboard additonal participants (if applicable)?
+:ballot_box_with_check: Is the Deployment Scenario permanently available for the participants and does it provide measures to onboard additonal participants (if applicable)?

 ---